 The International Relations program does not offer an honours program.
 However, students wishing to do an Honours degree in International Relations can do so in conjunction with the Honours programs of the Departments of History or Political Science.
 Students must apply directly to one of these departments for admission into the Honours program during their second year.

-Students may not count more than 60 credits of International Relations courses (i.e., required courses and those on Lists 1, 2, and 3 [see above]) toward the Bachelor of Arts.
+Students may not count more than 60 credits of International Relations courses (i.e., required courses and those on Lists A, B, and C [see above]) toward the Bachelor of Arts.
 (Language courses do not count as part of these 60 credits.)